pluma/obs/README.md

 Removes the given callback function from this object's list of subscribers.

-#### util.PubSub#publish(message)
+#### util.PubSub#publish(messages…)

-Publishes the given message.
-Every callback function in this object's list of subscribers will be called sequentially with the given message as their single argument.
+Publishes the given messages.
+Every callback function in this object's list of subscribers will be called sequentially with the given messages as its arguments.

 ### util.extend: Helper function to apply attributes from one object to another